lanl/edif2qmasm/INSTALL.md

 make install
 ```

-This approach is supported because it provides a few extra benefits over the simpler, `go get` approach:
+This approach is supported because it provides a few extra benefits over the simpler, `go install` approach:

 * `make clean` (and `make maintainer-clean`) can be used to clean up the build directory.
 * `make install` installs the binary, the standard-cell library (`stdcell.qmasm`), and the Unix man page into their standard locations